 The Deming Cycle is a useful tool for managing and nurturing industrial processes.
-"Anticipating, Recognizing, Evaluating, Implementing and Reviewing" is now the order of the day for management work.
+But in today's VUCA world, "Planning, Doing, Checking and Acting" is not enough.
+"Anticipating, Recognizing, Evaluating, Implementing and Reviewing" is now the order of the day for managerial work.

 AREIR is not as graceful an acronym as Dr. Deming's PDCA.
-But in the volatile, uncertain, complicated and ambiguous world in which we manage our shops today, it gives us at least a heads-up view-ahead of everyone else-about what might be coming.
+But in the volatile, uncertain, complicated and ambiguous world in which we manage our shops today, it gives us at least a heads-up view-ahead of everyone elseabout what might be looming just over the horizon.